Health Information Administration

-Now, we are in our fifth decade of serving women and men in all 50 states as they pursue careers in the rapidly growing health administration field.
+Now, we are in our fourth decade of serving women and men in all 50 states as they pursue careers in the rapidly growing health administration field.

 Ideal for working professionals, our Health Information Administration program is delivered 100% online and always focused on you as an individual.
 That's why there’s no better place to pursue your HIA degree.

 We understand what you need to be successful from online courses and CAHIIM accreditation to internship opportunities and practical, real-world experience.